brez/bdd-codetest/README.markdown

     TODO (Cucumber::Pending)
       ./features/step_definitions/gherkin_steps.rb:2:in /^there is feature titled "([^\"]*)"$/'

 This means that the step definition has not yet been implemented.
-This step definition uses a Factory to create a Feature model for testing but we need to define the Feature model first using the rspec_model generator:
+This step definition uses Machinist to create a Feature model for testing but we need to define the Feature model first using rails generator:

-	$ ./script/generate rspec_model feature
+$ rails generate model feature

-      create  app/models/
-      create  spec/models/
+      invoke  active_record
-      create  spec/fixtures/
+      create    db/migrate/20110310073510_create_features.rb
       create    app/models/feature.rb
+      invoke    rspec
       create      spec/models/feature_spec.rb
-      create  spec/fixtures/features.yml
-      create  db/migrate
-      create  db/migrate/20100321045705_create_features.rb

-Now that we have a model, let's create the factory file and add the factory (to spec/factories.rb).
+Now that we have a model, let's add the Feature model (to features/support/blueprints.rb).
 Based on our first scenario, we can determine which attributes are needed:

 	Scenario: View the list of features
-      Given there is feature titled "Some terse yet descriptive text of what is desired" When I go to the "list features" page
+      Given there is feature titled "Some terse yet descriptive text of what is desired" When I go to "the list features page"
       And I should see "Some terse yet descriptive text of what is desired"

 It looks like we need an attribute 'title' for the Feature model

- 	Factory.define :feature do |f|
+ 	Feature.blueprint do
-      f.title 'Some terse yet descriptive text of what is desired' end
+      title {'Some terse yet descriptive text of what is desired'}
+    end

-Now we can go into the step definition (features/step_definitions/gherkin_steps.rb) and create the Feature factory:
+Now we can go into the step definition (features/step_definitions/gherkin_steps.rb) and edit the Feature factory:

  	Given /^there is feature titled "([^\"]*)"$/ do |title|
-      feature = Factory(:feature)
+      feature = Feature.make!
 	end

 Note that you can also override the default value with something this:

-	feature = Factory(:feature, :title => 'A different title than the default')
+	feature = Feature.make!(:title => 'A different title than the default')

 Now let's go back and see the scenario is passing:

-	$ ./script/cucumber features/gherkin.feature
+	$ rake cucumber

-	Scenario: View the list of features                                                  # features/gherkin.feature:6 Given there is feature titled "Some terse yet descriptive text of what is desired" # features/step_definitions/gherkin_steps.rb:1
-        Mysql::Error: Table 'bddcodetest_test.features' doesn't exist: SHOW FIELDS FROM features (ActiveRecord::StatementInvalid)
-        ./features/step_definitions/gherkin_steps.rb:2:in /^there is feature titled "([^\"]*)"$/'
-        features/gherkin.feature:7:in Given there is feature titled "Some terse yet descriptive text of what is desired"'
+    (in /home/endax/Projects/test-env/bdd-codetest)
+     You have 1 pending migrations:
+     20110310073510 CreateFeatures
+     Run "rake db:migrate" to update your database then try again.

 No, it looks like we haven't defined the Feature model in our database.
 In fact, we haven't done much of anything as far as the Feature model is concerned, so let's pause with the feature file and implement the spec and model for Feature.